Student15068390/AMLSassignment/README.md

 ### Repository composition

 The repository is composed of the following folders:
-- Binary Tasks:
+- Classification_Tasks:
-Containing the codes of all attempts to solve the binary classification challenge
+Containing the codes of all attempts to solve the classification challenge, including both binary and multiclass tasks.

->**FinalModels_Inception_CleanData** is the most important one.
-It contains the codes which allowed us to solve our problem and create the required CSV files.
+>**AMLS_Implementation** are the most important ones.
+They contains the codes which allowed us to solve our problem and create the required CSV files.

->**SVM_Implementation** contains the codes of the SVM Implementations to the binary tasks.
+>**SVM_Implementation** are the codes of the SVM Implementations to the binary tasks.
 These are considered as a benchmark to the other models.

->**WithNoise_InceptionModel** contains the same codes as the FinalModels file above, however these were processed with Noise included in the dataset.
+>**WithNoise_Implementation** are the same codes as the AMLS ones above, however these were processed with Noise included in the dataset.

 - CSV_Results:
 Where to find all the csv files requested.

-- Multiclass_Task:
-Contains the code of the multiclass task for Hair_Color recognition both WITH and WITHOUT Noise.

 - Noise_Cleaner:
  Contains the code for the noise cleaning step of the assignment.